fantasyui-com/limerick/README.md

 ### Version 2

+#### Robot Enters Universe
+by happy.robot.js

+    Robot finds nothing
+    Leaving infinite universe and entering infinite universe

+    Robot finds nothing
+    Leaving infinite universe and entering infinite universe

+    Robot finds nothing
+    Leaving infinite universe and entering infinite universe

+    Robot finds nothing
+    Leaving infinite universe and entering infinite universe

+    Robot finds nothing
+    Leaving infinite universe and entering quiet lobby

+    Robot finds powerful battery
+    Journey ends in quiet lobby

+#### Wanderers Falling Into The Fabric Of Universe

+    Within the year the music of the spheres helps us see Falling asleep in all the worlds combined we come to awaken inside throbbing light

+    And none will come to visit a brightly lit orb again.

 #### Wanderers Falling Into The Depths Of Existence

     Thinking of the wanting of forever helps us understand